Best home fragrance: 18 amazing scents — reviewed and rated

 Essential oil diffusers

-How to choose a scent
+How to choose a home fragrance

 Bedrooms: Choosing a scent for a bedroom is all about making sure you won't disrupt your sleep with an overly strong or stimulating fragrance.
 Avoid citruses or cloyingly sweet scents.
-We recommend subtly blended white florals, minimalist scents with tea notes, or herbal fragrances with lavender or chamomile.
+We recommend subtly blended white florals, scents with tea notes, or herbal fragrances with lavender or chamomile.

 What to consider when choosing a home fragrance

-How we reviewed these home fragrances
+How we test home fragrance

 Home fragrance testing image with reed diffusers, candles and room sprays on coffee table